 1. Make Sure Your SSL Certificate Works (HTTPS)

 Secure Sockets Layer (SSL) certificates validate your website’s identity and enable you to use HTTPS for secure data transfer.
-It’s essential for e-commerce sites in particular, although there’s really no excuse for skipping this step regardless of your niche, particularly since you can generate an SSL certificate for free.
+It’s essential for eCommerce sites in particular, although there’s really no excuse for skipping this step regardless of your niche, particularly since you can generate an SSL certificate for free.
+If you do not confirm your SSL works, your website may be labeled as ‘not secure.’

 However, keep in mind that some websites require different types of certificates, in which case, you might need to purchase one.
 In either case, you’ll want to get your certificate up from the get-go.